HarleyTheCoder/Lab_14/README.md

-*I recommend reading this in the "raw" form, for it to make sense.*
+*I recommend reading this in the "raw" format, for it to make sense.*

 # Lab_14